anshss/lit-wrapper-sdk/README.md

 ## Lit Wrapper SDK

-Using Lit has never been easier before
+Using Lit Network has never been easier before

 ## Installation